 Ludovic is the global vice president of research and development at O-I (Owens-Illinois, Inc.), a Fortune 500 glass container manufacturer for the food and beverage market.
 The R&D portfolio spans the entire range of process and product research, development, and innovation, from concept discovery to industrialization.
 It also includes O-I’s Innovation Centre, a miniaturized glass factory combining R&D and pilot plant capabilities.
 Ludovic is located at the Company’s worldwide headquarters in Perrysburg, Ohio.

-DR PAUL BINGHAM
+Prof PAUL BINGHAM